 2. Team Physician

 Team physician services for Ocean County College Athletics are provided by Seaview Orthopedics.
-Dr. Vinay Chopra provides medical direction to the OCC athletic trainers and is the lead team physician.
+Dr. Andrew Nelson provides medical direction to the OCC athletic trainers and is the lead team physician.
 He is board-certified in family medicine and is fellowship trained in sports medicine.
-For Dr. Chopra's complete bio, click here.
+For Dr. Nelson's complete bio, click here.

 3. Pre-Participation Physical Exams